kodervine/kodervine.hashnode.dev/cmgcwzgqp000002l7bc70743v.md

 This is a notorious problem when scanning a standalone Windows machine (a **Workgroup** member, not joined to a Domain).
 Windows has built-in security features designed to block remote local administrators, which breaks Nessus's ability to run its deep, credentialed checks.

-We're going to break down the entire fix, including the use of a powerful script that was the final key to our success.
+I will break down the fix I used to resolve this, including the use of a script that was the key to troubleshooting the error.

 ---